 Google Search Network vs Google Display Network: when to use them in your digital marketing strategy

-If you are running Pay Per Click (PPC) campaigns using Google Ads as part of your digital marketing strategy, you might have noticed that you’ll be given a choice using Google Search Network, Google Display Network, or both.
+If you are running Pay Per Click (PPC) campaigns using Google Ads as part of your digital marketing strategy, you might have noticed that you’ll be given a choice of using Google Search Network or Google Display Network.
 But what are they, and when is the best time to use them?

 We’ll start by saying that running your digital marketing PPC campaigns on both networks using one strategy is not advisable.
 But why?
 Let’s dive in and explain the differences between Google’s two networks to help you choose the right one for your digital marketing strategy.

 Google Search Network 101

 When you think of Google Ads, you probably think of an ad at the top of a user’s search results, at the top of Google’s main page.
 Google Search Ads are triggered by specific keywords that a user types into Google and will appear if the search query matches one of the keywords.
 As ‘pay per click’ implies, you only pay if a user clicks on them.
 Running digital marketing campaigns on the Google Search Network like this is the most common and most well-known forms of PPC advertising.

 Google Search Network campaigns are usually part of digital marketing strategies where the objective is lead generation as they are highly effective, and can often have a better conversion rate than other forms of advertising.
 A good example of this kind of campaign is using Google Search Network ads to address emergency issues that a user might be searching for, such as plumbers, locksmiths, electricians, tyre repair stations, etc. Learn more about Digital Marketing strategy in our SEO vs. PPC post.